jvdkwast/PCRasterQGIS/README.md

     It also installs some other useful libraries.
 3.	<code>conda activate pcraster37</code>
 4. Then install QGIS in this environment.
-Best to use the laterst LTR version:

-    <code>conda install qgis=3.10.10 --channel conda-forge</code>
+    <code>conda install qgis --channel conda-forge</code>

 5. Now you can use both PCRaster and QGIS.
 For example open the python prompt in QGIS and import pcraster there.